We want to ensure that you get the most enjoyment out of your flowers. Follow these easy care guidelines to make your flowers last longer:

 Do not keep flowers on top of televisions or microwaves as they radiate heat and can cause flowers to dehydrate.
 Some fruits can also release tiny amounts of ethylene gas which can prematurely age flowers, so it is best to keep flowers a distance away.

 A cool, shaded place is best for tulips to maximise their life span in the vase.
+They also love ice added to their water.

 When changing the water, ensure the container is thoroughly cleaned out.
+Again, re cut the stems on an angle to ensure maximum hydration is given.

 Every few days, remove the flowers from the container or vase and re-cut the stems.
 Remove 1-2cm from the bottom of the stem (again on a slight angle) and be sure to clean the vessel before refilling it with room temperature water.